This model encodes retail items to embedding vectors and predicts their labels based on the embedding vectors in the reference space.

 When objects are occluded or truncated such that less than 40% of the object is visible, they may not be correctly classified by the Retail Item Detection model.
 Partial occlusion by hand is acceptable as the model was trained with examples having random occlusions.

-The Retail Item Embedding model was trained on RGB images.
+The Retail Item Embedding models are trained on RGB images.
 Therefore, images captured in a monochrome image or IR camera image may not provide good detection results.

-The Retail Item Embedding model was not trained on fish-eye lense cameras or moving cameras.
+The Retail Item Embedding models are not trained on fish-eye lense cameras or moving cameras.
 Therefore, the models may not perform well for warped images and images that have motion-induced or other blur.
 Model versions

 Hoffer, Elad, and Nir Ailon.
 "Deep metric learning using triplet network."
 International workshop on similarity-based pattern recognition.
 Springer, Cham, 2015.